Table of Contents

 There is a right way and a wrong way to do it when purchasing a product from China to UK.
 First of all, make sure you get a purchase contract in place.
 To do this correctly, your purchase contract must contain the following:

-- Late fines
+- Late-delivery fines or penalties

-- Agreed tolerances
+- Agreed tolerances on quality, quantity and defects

-- Agreed standards on quality
+- Agreed standards on quality and any required tests or certificates

 A clear purchase agreement must be in place for any product imported from China to UK.
 It is essential.
 Don’t just discuss the above details, get them written up in an explicit agreement.
+This is especially important when importing into the UK, where you may need clear documentation to resolve disputes with factories, freight forwarders, insurers or even HMRC.

 .